 Subscriber – A subscriber is someone who has signed up to receive emails from an individual or brand.
 A subscriber is a member of a list.

-Condition – When creating a journey, you can use what you know about your contacts to send them more targeted emails using conditions which are if/then statements.
-For example, if the contact is a woman, send an email with content targeted at women, if not, then send email content targeted at men.
+Condition – When creating a journey, you can use what you know about your contacts to send them more targeted emails using conditions that are “if/then” statements.
+For example, if the contact is a woman, send an email with content targeted at women.
+If not, then send email content targeted at men.
 With conditions, you can branch different journeys based on data you already have.

 Trigger – A trigger is what sets an automated campaign in motion.
 A trigger might be a subscriber signing up for a newsletter list, making a purchase, becoming a VIP customer, or completing a certain action in a software platform.

-Delay – A delay is a rule that tells the system to wait a period of time, defined in minutes, hours or days before sending the next email message.
+Delay – A delay is a rule that tells the system to wait a specific length of time, defined in minutes, hours, or days before sending the next email message.

 Welcome email – A welcome email is the first email someone receives when they subscribe to an email list, and they’re most often automated.

-Drip campaign – A drip campaign, or automated email series, is when a subscriber receives a series of emails after signing up.
-For example, subscribers could sign up for an email course which is a series of weekly lessons on a certain topic.
+Drip campaign – A drip campaign, or automated email series, is a series of emails a subscriber receives after signing up.
+For example, subscribers could sign up for an email course that is a series of weekly lessons on a certain topic.

-Integration – An integration is a connection between two different services (such as Campaign Monitor and Salesforce) which can be used to create more targeted and timelier email campaigns.
+Integration – An integration is a connection between two different services (such as Campaign Monitor and Salesforce), which can be used to create more targeted and timely email campaigns.

 Journey – A journey is a series of emails sent automatically to your subscribers.
-These emails are triggered by certain events, for example, a series of welcome emails triggered when a new subscriber joins your list, or a reminder for membership renewal triggered by a date.
+These emails are triggered by certain events.
+For example, a series of welcome emails can be triggered when a new subscriber joins your list or a reminder for membership renewal triggered by a date.